 There’s a huge variety of places to stay in Costa Rica, from boutique beach hotels to eco-friendly jungle lodges that have sustainability at heart.
-Colourful Caribbean guesthouses and luxury resorts are also popular with solo travellers, and you’ll find plenty of surf lodges and yoga retreats around Nosara and Sámara, with Puerto Viejo de Talamanca acting as a hub for the country’s growing digital nomad scene, too.
-Travelling as part of a group solo trip to Costa Rica means you can choose to share a room (swerving the single supplement that often prices out solo travellers from the smartest hotels) or elect to have your own private space.
+Colourful Caribbean guesthouses and luxury resorts are also popular with solo travelers, and you’ll find plenty of surf lodges and yoga retreats around Nosara and Sámara, with Puerto Viejo de Talamanca acting as a hub for the country’s growing digital nomad scene, too.
+Traveling as part of a group solo trip to Costa Rica means you can choose to share a room (swerving the single supplement that often prices out solo travelers from the smartest hotels) or elect to have your own private space.

 How to get to Costa Rica

 Costa Rica borders the Caribbean Sea and the Pacific Ocean, with cruises calling at ports on both the east and west coasts.
 But the best option is flying.
-Most international flights land at San José’s Juan Santamaría International Airport in the Central Valley, though if you’re travelling from the US, Canada and UK, you can also land at Guanacaste Airport in the northern city of Liberia.
+Most international flights land at San José’s Juan Santamaría International Airport in the Central Valley, though if you’re traveling from the US, Canada and UK, you can also land at Guanacaste Airport in the northern city of Liberia.

 Due to some flight arrival times, you might choose to book the first night in San José to bed down before heading on to your next destination.
-There are buses and border crossings to get to Costa Rica from Panama in the south and Nicaragua in the north if you’re travelling overland as part of a long Central American adventure, but it’s always best to check the current status of border controls.
+There are buses and border crossings to get to Costa Rica from Panama in the south and Nicaragua in the north if you’re traveling overland as part of a long Central American adventure, but it’s always best to check the current status of border controls.